tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Scrying

-**Casting Time/Duration**: 1 hour**/**Special
+**Casting Time/Duration:** 1 hour**/**Special

-**Market/Component Cost**: 6,000 gp**/**1,200 gp, plus a focus worth 10,000 gp
+**Market/Component Cost:** 6,000 gp**/**1,200 gp, plus a focus worth 10,000 gp

-**Effect**: When you perform this ritual, choose a specific creature.
+**Effect:** When you perform this ritual, choose a specific creature.
 You create a magical sensor nearby that creature, and you can see and hear as if you were standing where your sensor is located.
 You need not personally know or have ever seen the subject.
 However, when performing the ritual you must describe your intended subject with sufficient clarity that the ritual unambiguously knows which creature you're talking about.
 This ritual can show you a creature anywhere in the world, but it can't show you a creature on another plane.

 The magic of the ritual interprets your statement of intended subject in the most straightforward way possible.
 If your description is insufficient to determine a specific creature, the ritual fails and no components are expended.
 If your statement describes a subject other than the one you intended, the ritual still functions and the components are expended.

 You have no inherent way to discern where the sensor is in relation to you, but careful observation might give you some clues.
 The sensor moves with the subject for the duration of the effect.

-**Skill Check**: Your Arcana skill check determines how long the sensor lasts.
+**Skill Check:** Your Arcana skill check determines how long the sensor lasts.

 | Arcana Skill Check Result | Duration |
 | ------------------------- | -------- |